 The Indiana Dunes National Park is also home to several historical sites and landmarks including the Bailly Homestead, Chellberg Farm, and the Good Fellow Youth Camp.
 The national park’s Visitor Center is the best place to start your visit as it will provide you with maps, brochures, information on water activities and horseback riding, and locations for various amenities and historic landmarks.

 To learn more about the seasonal hours of operation or required permits, please visit the NPS website for Indiana Dunes National Park.

 21. Market Street Catacombs

 It was used for public events, shows, and rallies throughout the next 70 years.
-When Tomlinson Hall accidentally caught fire and burned to the ground in the late 1950s, the structure was quickly demolished to make way for new building projects.
+When Tomlinson Hall accidentally caught fire and burned to the ground in the late 1950s, the structure was quickly demolished for new building projects.

 Despite the destruction of the upper floors of the massive building, the basement was left untouched.
 Once used as a storage area for the Indianapolis City Market across from Tomlinson Hall, the tunnels and passageways of the basement were an excellent way to transport food and goods without vendors having to wind through the market itself.

 The cooler temperature of the underground area also helped preserve perishable goods.
-When the building was demolished after the fire, the basement level was left untouched.
-Today, it only serves as a tourist attraction and has been renamed the Market Street Catacombs.
+The basement level was left untouched when the building was demolished after the fire.
+Today, it is only a tourist attraction and has been renamed the Market Street Catacombs.

-See Related: Best Things to Do in Warsaw, Indiana
+See Related: Things to Do in Warsaw, Indiana